sirakzg/w251_projects/week9hw/README.md

    ![File Sizes](./filesizes.png)

- - Our training set consists of 711 MB for German text and 637 MB of English.
-Each file consists of 4562102 lines of text
+ - Our training set consists of 711 MB for German text and 637 MB of English, with both files consisting of 4562102 lines of text.

+ - Tensorflow checkpoints consist of 4 files: a checkpoint file, a .index file and .meta file, as well as a `.data-%05d-of-%05d` file that containing the structure and weights of the trained models.

+ - Size of checkpoints is 12 MB for the .meta file, and 697 MB for the .data file.

+ - Steps or iterations consists of the model training thru one batch from the dataset, calculating loss/error and updating it's weights.
+Using the training loss time of (2 days 3 hours 55 minutes and 45 seconds) 186945 seconds and 103500 iterations, we are training at an average of 1.8 seconds per step.

+ - Network utilization is negatively correlated with time per step size.
+As more nodes are added to the training process more data being transmitted will slow down the time it takes for each node to receive updated weights.